 Special persons tea party

 ‘Our school garden was looking unloved.
 Parents had been working hard to clear weeds and paths, but the area still lacked colour.
 We needed an idea for an event that would brighten up the garden and reach out to the community.
-One of our members suggested a grandparents tea party to help involve more of our extended families.
-It was decided that, because all families are different and not all children have grandparents, we would make it a ‘special persons tea party’.
+One PTA member suggested a grandparents tea party to involve more extended families.
+But because all families are different and not all children have grandparents, we made it a ‘special persons tea party’.
 On the day, grandparents, friends, cousins, aunts and uncles all attended and it was a very inclusive event.

-Each person was asked to bring a plant with them to help brighten up the garden.
-Some were bought from local garden centres while others had been lovingly grown at home by keen gardeners.
+Each person was asked to bring a plant with them to brighten up the garden.
+Some people bought theirs at local garden centres while others had been lovingly grown at home by keen gardeners.

-On the day, more than 70 special people came, which was a great turnout for a school of 93 pupils!
-It was so popular that we had to run two sittings in the school hall.
+More than 70 special people came – a great turnout for a school of 93 pupils.
+It was so popular, we had to run two sittings in the school hall.
 We greeted the special people, paired them up with their special child and invited them in for cake and refreshments donated by parents.
-We provided a booklet they could fill out together, which included questions they could ask each other to find out more about their favourite things.
+We provided a booklet they could fill out together, with questions to ask each other.
 Each special pairing had their photo taken, which was printed for them as a keepsake.
-We also handed out seed paper, which they could either plant in our school garden or at home together.
+We also handed out seed paper for them to plant either in our school garden or at home together.

-Afterwards, everyone headed outside to explore the garden and find the perfect spot for their flowers.
-They could be planted in donated wellington boots, upcycled tyres made into flower beds or in our flower borders.
-It was such a colourful, fun event!
+Afterwards, guests headed outside to find the perfect spot for their flowers: some were planted in donated wellington boots, others in upcycled tyres made into flower beds, and the rest went into our flower borders.

-The result was not only a beautiful, colourful garden for our students to enjoy but also a community feel of people coming together.
-It felt like a really special day and we received an overwhelming amount of positive feedback.
-We are so looking forward to the next special persons tea party.
+The result was not only a colourful garden for the pupils to enjoy, but a warm feeling of people coming together.
+It was a special day for everyone who came, and we received an overwhelming amount of positive feedback.
 An added bonus was that we raised £188!’